mathematica-pub/dkany/README.md

 pipenv install --dev --python C:/Users/pmariani/.pyenv/pyenv-win/versions/3.9.6/python.exe
 ```

-# Things to change from the template
-- file name under src
-- project name in setup.py
-- project prefix in branch

 ## Environment Variables
  The default behavior of this app can be changed with environment variables.